ttran9/django-blog-app/README.md

 - This repository will follow a [django video series](https://www.youtube.com/playlist?list=PL-osiE80TeTtoQCKZ03TU5fNfx2UY6U4p) by Corey Schafer.

-- I started using version control starting at the third video as the first two videos did not have too much content.
+- This video tutorial covered the basics of how to interact with the Django Admin app.

 - Each branch that I will upload will be for a corresponding video (except for the first two as I mentioned above).